 '''

-1 / main_function.java /

-2

-3 class HelloWorld {
+1 class HelloWorld {

-4 public static void main(String[] args) {
+2 public static void main(String[] args) {

-5 System.out.print("Hello, World!\n");
+3 System.out.print("Hello, World!\n");

-6 }
+4 }

-7 }
+5 }

 '''

 One is immediately able to spot the similarities, for the second line of this code snippet serves a function identical to the tenth line of our Limbo program - or rather, almost identical, for in Java, there is no need for a separate declaration as is the case in Limbo.
-Thus, in Limbo, we are required to both declare and thereafter execute our init function, which one may see from line thirteen onwards, for therein the init function is executed; and in there, the code that will be run can encountered.
+Thus, in Limbo, we are required to both declare and thereafter execute our init function, which one may see from line thirteen onwards, for therein the init function is exectued; and in there, the code that will be run can encountered.